ranyaa1/Speech-Emotion-Recognition-System-Using-Machine-Learning/README.md

-# 🎧 Vocal Emotion Recognition with SVM & Random Forest
+# 🎧 Vocal Emotion Recognition using machine learning

 This project focuses on classifying human emotions from speech using audio features and machine learning models.
 It leverages **Support Vector Machines (SVM)** and **Random Forest (RF)** to analyze and predict emotions from `.wav` audio files.